-As a shipper, it is critical for the handling of your freight and your reputation to know when you have a bad carrier and when to get rid of them.
-Luckily, there are 5 significant signs that it’s time to change LTL shipping provider.
+As a shipper, it’s critical for the handling of your freight and your reputation to know when you have a bad carrier and when to get rid of them.
+Luckily, there are 5 significant signs that it’s time to change LTL shipping providers.

 1. Late Pickup and Delivery

 A good carrier will alert the shipper about the delay, provide the shipper with the location of the truck and its latest ETA, and provide a valid reason for the delay.
-They will then provide a list of all the options that are available to the shipper in order to deliver the freight as soon as possible.
+They will then provide a list of all the options that are available to the shipper in order to deliver the freight ASAP.
 A bad carrier, however, will do none of these things and will continue to operate consistently behind schedule with various excuses and limited communication.

 2. Freight Claims

 It goes without saying that a good carrier delivers loads on time, but more importantly, in one piece.
 Claims are messy, potentially dangerous, legally confusing, expensive, and bad carriers seem to always be involved in them.

 Of course, legitimate claims do happen and most shippers have a specific and efficient process for dealing with them.
 However, bad carriers are typically involved with more avoidable claims than good carriers, and the reason is simple.
 Good carriers care about the integrity of the freight they deliver.
 Bad carriers only care about getting the freight off their truck and getting paid as soon as possible.